Leah1977/LSH_Electricians_MS1/README.md

 * Products
 * Gallery with link to the Gallery page.

-Followed by a Form with a drop-down select menu, to enable the customer to direct their query.

 ## contact.html

 The contact page includes a map of Dublin provided by Google maps.
 This displays the area in which LSH Electricians work.

 Contact and address information for the company.

+There will also be a Form with a drop-down select menu, to enable the customer to direct their query.

 ## gallery.html